 - do not whistle (ghosts may answer)

-- do not walk outside at night (that’s the time when ghosts like to hang around)
+- looking for a stroll in the dark?
+Forget it during the Ghost month: do not walk outside at night (that’s the time when ghosts like to hang around)

 - do not turn your head around if someone pats you on a shoulder (that’s a good one!
 Supposedly, the living have two protective flames, one on each shoulder.
 If a ghost pats you on the back and you only turn your head, you’ll blow out that the protective flame.
 Turn the whole body at once instead.)